vandamd/vandamdinh.astro/src/content/projects.md

 **Spotify (Ongoing)** - Spotify client for the Light Phone III.
 Built with React Native, Expo, Spotify's Web API and Android SDK.

+[Weather](https://github.com/vandamd/weather) - App for the Light Phone III to check the weather.
+Built with React Native, Expo and Open-meteo.

 [Passes](https://github.com/vandamd/passes) - App for the Light Phone III to store barcodes.
 First time developing an Android app.
 Built with React Native and Expo.

 [SlowTube](https://slowtube.vandamdinh.com), [Repo](https://github.com/vandamd/slowtube) - Extended YouTube player for practicing guitar solos by video and ear.
 Built with TanStack Start and Router.